tbensky/3dprinted-mask/README.md

    <img src=https://github.com/tbensky/3dprinted-mask/blob/master/mask_water.JPG>
 </p>

-This won't melt the plastic (you'll need 215C for PLA) but will make it nice and soft and bendable.
+This won't melt the plastic (you'll need 215C for PLA, boiling water is 100C) but will make it soft and bendable.

-Push the mask firmly against your face, and pinch it (lightly), mostly around your nose and cheeks, so it loosely fits the contours of your face.
+Push the mask lightly against your face, and pinch it (lightly), mostly around your nose and cheeks, so it loosely fits the contours of your face.
 Do not pinch it tightly at this point, as this is not the final fitting.
 Just adapt it somewhat to your face.
 The final seal is coming (below).

 ### Part III: Seal
 Get some 5/16” D-shape weatherseal tape ([Home Depot link](https://www.homedepot.com/p/Frost-King-5-16-in-x-1-4-in-x-17-ft-White-D-Center-EPDM-Medium-Gap-Weatherseal-Tape-V25WA/100017014)).
-Here’s some.
+Here’s what it looks like.
 You can see the “D” shape.
 The yellow strip is peeled away, exposing an adhesive layer.
+Use a rubber seal like this stuff, not a foam one.

 <p align="center">
    <img src=https://github.com/tbensky/3dprinted-mask/blob/master/D-shape.JPG>